cryptofoxtechcom/bash-scripts/README.md

 # Django Installation Script

 This guide explains how to use the provided script to install Django and set up a new Django project on an ubuntu server.
-All the best.
+All the best...

 ## How to Use the Script